ThinhHoang0108/ThinhHoang0108/README.md

 - I currently live and work in Hanoi.

-- I daily work with Github, SQL Server, Spring boot and JavaScript.
-But I'm still interested in various other technologies such as SAP ABAP, SAP FIORI etc.
+- I daily work with Java, Spring boot, ReactJS and SAP ABAP.
+But I'm still interested in various other technologies such as mobile dev, blockchain,... etc.

-- I’m currently learning SAP ABA{ and other framework Spring boot.
+- I’m currently learning SAP ABAP and other frameworks such as Spring boot.

-- In my free time, I love playing games, reading books and listening music.🎵
+- In my free time, I love playing footballs, reading books and listening music.🎵

 <br><br>
 ## Github stats